 Wang, J 2007, 'Comparison of radiated susceptibility of a digital IC between electric field coupling and magnetic field coupling based on a circuit apparoach', 2007 4TH INTERNATIONAL SYMPOSIUM ON ELECTROMAGNETIC COMPATIBILITY PROCEEDING: EMC 2007, 4th International Symposium on Electromagnetic Compatibility, IEEE, Qingdao, PEOPLES R CHINA, pp. 19-22.

-Wang, JC, Abolhasan, M, Franklin, DR, Safaei, F & Lipman, J 2007, 'On Separating Route Control and Data Flows in Multi-Radio Multi-Hop Ad Hoc Network', Proceedings of the 200715th IEEE International Conference on Networks, IEEE International Conference on Networks, IEEE, Adelaide, Australia, pp. 19-24.View/Download from: UTS OPUS or Publisher's site
+Wang, JC, Abolhasan, M, Franklin, DR, Safaei, F & Lipman, J 2007, 'On Separating Route Control and Data Flows in Multi-Radio Multi-Hop Ad Hoc Network', Proceedings of the 200715th IEEE International Conference on Networks, IEEE International Conference on Networks, IEEE, Adelaide, Australia, pp. 19-24.View/Download from: Publisher's site

 Ad hoc networks typically require a significant amount of routing and control information to be distributed in a timely and reliable manner throughout the network, particularly in dynamic environments.
 As traffic levels increase and the network becomes more heavily congested, there is an increased probability that these critical packets are lost, resulting in obsolete control information being used to make important decisions.
 This would further compound the problem of network congestion and lead to a very rapid loss of connectivity and throughput.
 Given this, we argue the solutions to these problems should not rely on putting extra bandwidth on a radio interface.
 Instead, we should exploit the use of multiple radios to ensure the route can be firmly established.
 In this paper, we propose a multiradio solution which reserves one radio channel exclusively for routing.
 Our simulation results have demonstrated that using a separate radio for routing protocol would dramatically improve reliability in heavily loaded ad hoc wireless networks, thereby effectively alleviating the impact of network congestion.

-Wang, JC, Abolhasan, M, Safaei, F & Franklin, DR 2007, 'A Survey on Control Separation Techniques in Multi-Radio Multi-Channel MAC Protocols', Proceedings of 2007 International Symposium on Communications and Information Technologies (ISCIT 2007), International Symposium on Communications and Information Technologies, IEEE, Sydney, Australia, pp. 854-859.View/Download from: UTS OPUS or Publisher's site
+Wang, JC, Abolhasan, M, Safaei, F & Franklin, DR 2007, 'A Survey on Control Separation Techniques in Multi-Radio Multi-Channel MAC Protocols', Proceedings of 2007 International Symposium on Communications and Information Technologies (ISCIT 2007), International Symposium on Communications and Information Technologies, IEEE, Sydney, Australia, pp. 854-859.View/Download from: Publisher's site

 The rapid diminishing in the cost of commodity wireless hardware in recent years has prompted the use of multiple radios to improve the capacity of wireless networks.
 However, the research has shown that the improvement obtained from using multiple radios does not solely depend on the number of radios, but primarily on how these radios can be integrated in a constructive manner.
 A common way of integration multiple radios is to use a dedicated radio for control.
 To date, a number of multi-radio MAC protocol are employing a dedicated radio to control and coordinate the other radios, though the approaches are varied from one to another.
 In this paper, the control separation techniques in the multi-radio multi-channel MAC have been surveyed, and a classification of control separation techniques is provided.
 Moreover, this study points out the open research issues and intends to spark new interests and developments in this field.